All Episodes

 It has gone through climate change, absolutely, but not to the degree that we've seen in the last century.

-And let me just say that.
+And let me just read this.

 Absolutely incorrect.

-When you look at climate change, the most dramatic ice ages, the dramatic warming and cooling of the planet all happened before man was even around for the most part.
+When you look at climate change, the most dramatic ice ages, the dramatic warming and cooling of the planet, all happened before man was even around for the most part.

 And even when man was here, man was only burning fires.